 The Expansion After the Edge

-The carrot on the end of the stick is that will come is a new level of awareness of yourself.
+The carrot on the end of the stick is the new level of awareness of yourself that arises after stepping through a major issue.
 Sometimes it is a painful realization, and sometimes it's a beautiful breath-taking experience much like I mentioned in the addictive qualities blog post.
 It will be whatever it is that you need to experience, so I can't tell you that there's a light at the end of the tunnel, per se.
 The first time you come to the edge, stepping off may take you into a slew of repressed issues, resentments, and fears.
-It's not a "safe" place for the ego, but it is where you've hidden a lot of your greatest.
+It's not a "safe" place for the ego, but it is where you've hidden a lot of your greatness.

 To take this metaphor in a different direction, you are in a jail cell.
 You are so used to it that you don't know this.
 Or perhaps some of you have felt the edges of it for a long time.
 But the fullness of you is much, much, MUCH larger than any cell, and that cell--your ego, your definitions about who you are--cannot contain the fullness of you.
 No set of words, beliefs, and ideas ever really do.
 What we learn to do is to use ideas and tools to point at things and point at meaning.
 I am a spiritual teacher, but that is just a set of words.
 It only points to something; it is not me.